 Know what to fight for

-The most important right to be aware of is that you are, without question, allowed to organize (form or join a labour union) in your workplace, regardless of where you work.
+The most important right to be aware of is that for almost all employees you are allowed to organize (form or join a labour union) in your workplace.

-Unfortunately, most employers will be resistant to bringing a union into their company, so being aware of your right to organize is essential.
-If your employer violates any of the following rights at any point in the process of forming a union, contact your Teamsters Union 987 organizer (link to Contact page) – outside of work hours – immediately.
+Unfortunately, most employers will resist bringing a union into their company, so being aware of your right to organize is essential.
+If your employer violates any of the following rights at any point in the process of forming a union, contact your Teamsters Union 987 organizer – outside of work hours – immediately.

-- You have the right to discuss forming a union with co-workers while you are not working – on break, at lunch, before and after your shift.
+- You can discuss forming a union with co-workers while not working – on break, at lunch, before and after your shift.
 This includes:

 - Having meetings;

 - You have the right to hand out and sign petitions or membership cards outside of working hours.

 - You have the right to lodge a formal complaint against your employer with the help of Teamsters Union 987, if they have legitimately acted against the Alberta Labour Relations Code.
 You have the right to vote in favour of forming a union without any interference from your employer.

 - You have the right to be free from any form of influence from your employer regarding joining a union.
 Illegal actions by the employer include: